SamWindell/Signet/docs/usage.md

 Normalise each channel independently rather than scale them together.

 `--rms`
 Use average RMS (root mean squared) calculations to work out the required gain amount.
 In other words, the whole file's loudness is analysed, rather than just the peak.
-Does not work well with very dynamic-range variable audio.
+This does not work well with audio that has large fluctuations in volume level.

 `--mix FLOAT:INT in [0 - 100]`
-The mix of the normalised signal, where 100% means normalise to exactly to the target, 50% means no apply a gain to get halfway from the current level to the target.
+The mix of the normalised signal, where 100% means normalise to exactly to the target, 50% means apply a gain to get halfway from the current level to the target.

+`--mix-channels FLOAT:INT in [0 - 100] Needs: --independent-channels`
+UNTESTED: The mix of each channels normalised signal, where 100% means normalise to exactly to the target, 50% means apply a gain to get halfway from the current level to the target.

 ## pan